 And finally, exercise is really critical to the health and to prevent symptoms brought on by fibroids.

 When a woman who has symptomatic fibroids requires treatment, particularly for heavy bleeding or the bulk symptoms, there are a number of options.

-One of these options, which I’ve been performing for more than 20 years, is Uterine Fibroid Embolization.
+One of these options, which I’ve been performing for more than 20 years, is uterine fibroid embolization.
 This is a very effective and well-proven, minimally invasive treatment for women with fibroids.
 Fibroids are extraordinarily vascular, they have a rich blood supply—and that’s part of the problem.
 That means each month, when a woman has her period, the inner lining of the uterus passes and the fibroids get exposed, which results in heavy bleeding.

-Q: How is Uterine Fibroid Embolization done?
+How is Uterine Fibroid Embolization Performed?

-Once the skin is numbed up, we place a very small plastic catheter in the artery, think of a catheter as a thin piece of spaghetti with a hollow center—like a long plastic tube.
+Once the skin is numbed up, we place a very small plastic catheter in the artery.
+Think of a catheter as a thin piece of spaghetti with a hollow center—like a long plastic tube.
 The catheter is threaded through the arteries.
 Women don’t feel this step as there are no nerve endings inside the blood vessels.
 Along the way, we inject X-ray dye and take pictures.
 This is called an angiogram.
-It shows us the arteries supplying the fibroids with blood, first on the right and then on the left.
+It shows us the arteries supplying the fibroids with blood, first on the right, and then on the left.
 We’re then able to feed specialized material through the catheter to block those arteries.
 The material is made specifically to block the blood supply to the fibroids, stop the bleeding, block the estrogen, and cause the fibroids to shrink.
 The procedure takes, generally, about 30 minutes.
 That’s the embolization process.